 Turnaround Time 14 days

-The Andrology service operates a walk in clinic between the hours of 08.30 and 13.00 Monday to Friday (excluding bank holidays).
+The Andrology service is open between the hours of 08.30 and 14.00 Monday to Friday (excluding bank holidays) and operates on an appointments system only.

 The laboratory is not UKAS accredited for the following tests: *Sperm Vitality 58 (% Live) * Semen Viscosity Normal * pH >7.2 * Round cells 1.0 (10*6/mL) * Leucocytes/uL (Multistix Esterase test) >25-75